 Monstera (Monstera deliciosa)

 Monstera are getting so much attention right now and for good reason!
-They make quite a statements and yet are still fairly For such a large plant they are relatively easy to grow as long as you're willing to keep an eye on it and maintain certain conditions.
+They make quite a statements and yet are still fairly simple.

 In order to achieve those big, spilt leaves we all go crazy for, M. deliciosa need their aerial roots cared for appropriately with a sturdy support to grow upwards on.
 Typically, a moss pole is used here so the moisture feeds those precious aerial roots.
 I have also seen people find success in using a tomato cage or a plain, wooden pole.
 Those lovely slits are actually an adaptation to help the plant not to be blown away in those jungle storms!